klaute/homebridge-http-windspeed/README.md

 The defined endpoint will return a json looking like this
 ```
 {
-	"windspeed": 50.0
+	"windspeed": 5
 }
 ```

 This plugin acts as an interface between a web endpoint and homebridge.
 You will need additional hardware to expose the web endpoints with the wind level information.
-I built my Temperature, Humidity and Light Sensor on the NodeMCU board with Arduino IDE.